rasmusfreund/bioinf-prog-course/book/chapters/assembly_project.md

 Put the files in a folder dedicated to this project.
 On most computers you can right-click on the link and choose "Save file as..." or "Download linked file".

-Now open each file in *SublimeText* and have a look at what is in `sequencing_reads.txt`.
+Now open each file in your editor and have a look at what is in `sequencing_reads.txt`.
 (Do *not* change it in any way and do not save it after viewing.
-If SublimeText asks you if you want to save it before closing, say *no*.)
+If your editor asks you if you want to save it before closing, say *no*.)
 How many sequences are there in each file?

 The project is split into four parts: